capyBearista/capyBearista/README.md

 <h1 align="center">👋 Hey there!</h1>

 I'm Arjun Pramanik, a computer science undergrad who approaches technology with a strategist's mindset.
-My passion lies at the intersection of hands-on building and high-level problem-solving, influenced by my training in both AI/ML and business consulting.
+My passion lies at the intersection of hands-on building and high-level problem-solving, influenced by my training in both AI/ML and strategy consulting.
 I'm fascinated by the foundational technologies—from networks to servers—because understanding the full picture is key to creating elegant, efficient, and secure solutions.
 Away from the keyboard, I enjoy photography and capturing the world from a different perspective :)

 <p align="center">
   <em>Computer Science Student | Aspiring AI/ML Specialist</em>